Tallinn travel guide

 There are also large cinema venues for movie buffs, mostly centrally located, and all showing films in their original language with Estonian subtitles.
 There are also a few casinos, such as the glitzy Olympic Casino and old-town based Casino Grand Prix.

 The main shopping streets in the Old Town are Viru, Müürivahe, Suur-Karja, Väike-Karja and Kullassepa.
-For those who prefer to confine themselves to a shopping centre, head to the Viru Centre is the place to find a selection of fashion, homeware and music stores.
+For those who prefer a shopping centre, the Viru Centre is the place to find a selection of fashion, homeware and music stores.

 The Old Town is the place to head for souvenir and antique shopping, while the Katariina Passage is a magical place to observe where medieval-style workshops create glasswork, ceramics, leather goods and quilts right before your very eyes.
 The Central market is worth strolling around, even if only to mingle with the locals.

 Most shops are open Monday to Friday from 10am to 6pm and from 10am to 5pm on Saturdays.
-The sales tax, which is levied on most good and services in Estonia is 18 percent and non-European travellers can apply for a tax refund on goods bought at a minimum of EEK 2,500.
+The sales tax, which is levied on most goods and services in Estonia, is 20 percent and non-European travellers can apply for a tax refund on goods bought at a minimum of EUR 320.
 A form needs to be filled out at the point of purchase in order to claim tax back and these forms can be obtained from most retailers and Customs Offices.

 Lennart Meri Tallinn Airport